-Partition the created table by the specified columns.
-Required if the data is partitioned.
-The conversion process aborts and throw an exception if the directory structure does not conform to the
+PARTITIONED BYclause is optional and the partition specification are loaded from the metastore.
+In either approach, the conversion process aborts and throw an exception if the directory structure does not conform to the provided or loaded

 Any file not tracked by Delta Lake is invisible and can be deleted when you run